-Azeri light oil price rises
+Azeri Light oil price rises

+In this year's state budget of Azerbaijan, the average price of one barrel of oil was calculated at $75.

-It should be noted that the lowest price for "Azeri Light" oil was recorded on April 21, 2020, at $15.81, and the highest price was recorded in July 2008 at $149.66.
-In Azerbaijan, oil is primarily extracted under the "Azeri-Chirag-Gunashli" (ACG) field development agreement, in which the State Oil Company of Azerbaijan (SOCAR) holds a 25% stake.
+It should be noted that the lowest price of "Azeri Light" oil was recorded on April 21, 2020, at $15.81, while the maximum price was recorded in July 2008, at $149.66.
+In Azerbaijan, oil is mainly produced within the framework of the contract for the development of the "Azeri-Chirag-Gunashli" (ACG) fields block.
+The State Oil Company of Azerbaijan (SOCAR) holds a 25% share in the contract.

 ---